Whether you found a forgotten bag in the basement or played a game of unusual questions with friends, you wondered if salt could spoil at all.

 Salt will never be spoiled.
 All that can happen is that it absorbs the aromas of other foods, making them useless.
 Or to soak a lot of moisture.

-Yes.
-You don’t have to think about it at all.
+Yes, it’s okay to use expired salt.
+You don’t have to think about food safety at all.
 If everything you’ve found in the house is years expired salt, feel free to use it without fear.

 Conclusion